-In fine, it can be concluded that coccidiosis outbreaks can occur in sheep irrespective of age, sex, and other predispositions if extreme temperature and humidity put stress on the densely populated flock and favor the protozoan sporulation to cause reinfection.
+In fine, it can be possible to conclude that coccidiosis outbreaks can occur in sheep irrespective of age, sex, and other predispositions if extreme temperature and humidity put stress on the densely populated flock and favor the protozoan sporulation to cause reinfection.
 Though single preparations of coccidiostats were available, a combined preparation with vitamins for blood coagulation (Vit K) and stress reduction (Vit C) was preferred to treat the flock immediately.
 The outbreak was successfully managed by prompt isolation, treatment, and strict biosecurity measures.
 It is quite a triumph that no mortality occurred.

 Conclusion: